 Here are some of the best Tenerife attractions and things to do on your next Canary Islands vacation.

 Laze on Stunning Beaches

-Tenerife’s sublime beaches span 41 miles of coastline and range from volcanic black-sand shorelines to sweeping golden swathes.
+Tenerife’s beaches span 41 miles of coastline and range from volcanic black-sand shorelines to sweeping golden swathes.

 Head to the Blue Flag El Duque Beach on Tenerife’s southwest coast for its soft white sand, picturesque palm trees, and restaurant-lined promenade.
 At Tenerife’s north shore, which is known for its dramatic charcoal-colored volcanic beaches, try El Bollullo Beach, near Puerto de la Cruz, accessed via dozens of steps that have been built into the rocky cliffs.